Stay in touch we the latest developments

 That one finger helped define what would become the core of our approach: precision, strength, and expressive control.
 It challenged our assumptions and pushed us to keep improving.

 We've made a lot of progress since then, but this first prototype laid the foundation for everything that followed.
-It was the beginning of Titania.
+It was the beginning.